okfde/offenegesetze.de/README.md

 The Federal Law Gazettes are the central documents of German democracy.
 To pass a law, it has to be published in the Law Gazette.
 At [OffeneGesetze.de](https://offenegesetze.de/) they are now freely accessible for the first time.
 On the portal we provide the documents free of charge and for free re-use.
 [More information in our blog post.](https://okfn.de/blog/2018/12/opening-laws-in-germany/)

 In this repository you can find the frontend based on [Next.js](https://github.com/zeit/next.js/) and [Bulma](https://github.com/jgthms/bulma).
-The backend is located at [in a different repository](https://github.com/okfde/api.offenegesetze.de).
+The backend is [in a different repository](https://github.com/okfde/api.offenegesetze.de).

 ## Development